 The Network will also serve to facilitate communication and networking between researchers and interested parties, and aid in the development of statewide organizations for preserving and researching Underground Railroad sites.
 The program currently has over 600 members of different sites, facilities and programs that have a connection to the Underground Railroad.

-Currently the Network to Freedom makes up 619 sites, programs and facilities in 40 states, including Washington, D.C. and the U.S. Virgin Islands.
-The following chart shows the make-up of these locations.
+Currently the Network to Freedom consists of 626 sites, programs and facilities in 40 states, including Washington, DC and the US Virgin Islands.